 Reading doesn’t come naturally.
 It’s a sophisticated skill that has to be taught and learned.
 It requires guidance and a lot of practice.

 It's also a fundamental skill.
 Every student has to make the jump to reading.
 As discussed in Lesson 2.7, some kids struggle more than others.
-Ensuring that all kids can read — including those that struggle — is a fundamental responsibility of the education system.
+Ensuring that all kids can read — including those that struggle — is a core responsibility of the education system.
 Kids learn to read so that they can read to learn.

 The Common Core standards establish expectations that are broader than English class: they set requirements for literacy in history/social studies, science, and technical subjects.